iliabritov/cucumber-scenarios/README.md

 # Test scenario for endpoint api with cucumber

+## Description
+	By task description it's not clear how we can find out from which user the request was generated.
+To do this, I implement a token.
+It's generated from the test for each request and determines by token which company the user belongs to.

 ## How to run
 	1. Make sure that you install gradle and docker
 	2. Run this commands to see tests result